Den-TP: A Density-Balanced Data Curation and Evaluation Framework for Trajectory Prediction: Experiments

+\textbf{Density Balancing.} Our method explicitly controls scenario density distribution during selection, ensuring a more balanced dataset, as illustrated in Figure~\ref{fig:balance}.
+In contrast, random selection fails to maintain this balance, leading to uneven representation of scenarios with varying complexity and weaker generalization.
+As shown in Table~\ref{tab:ablation} line 4, applying scenario balancing alone already improves performance compared to random selection, demonstrating that controlling scenario density enhances the effectiveness of trajectory prediction models.
+However, balancing alone remains insufficient.
+By further integrating submodular selection to account for sample informativeness, our method achieves the best performance across all metrics.
+These findings indicate that while scenario balancing is beneficial, it is insufficient to achieve optimal performance without also considering sample informativeness.

-Our method significantly reduces computational time while maintaining strong performance, as shown in Figure \ref{fig:figure1}.
-On a single NVIDIA RTX 4090, training the HiVT model on the full dataset requires 7.78 hours, achieving a minADE of 0.69.
-In contrast, utilizing our SSTP method to select a 50\% subset requires only 2.17 hours, significantly reducing the overall training time.
-When training on the selected subset, the total training time decreases to 6.37 hours (2.17 + 4.20), with only a minor increase of 0.01 in minADE.
-For the HPNet model, full dataset training takes 307.2 hours, whereas training with the selected subset reduces the training time by over 100 hours.
-This decisively confirms the superior efficiency of our approach in balancing training cost and model performance.
+\textbf{Efficiency.} Our method significantly reduces computational time while maintaining strong performance, as shown in Figure \ref{fig:time_saving}.
+Training the HiVT model on the full dataset requires 7.78 hours.
+In contrast, utilizing our Den-TP method to select a 60\% subset requires only 0.6 hour for pre-training and 2.30 hours for selection, reducing the overall training time.
+When training on the selected subset, the total training time decreases to 7.25 hours (0.6 + 2.30 + 4.35), with only a minor increase of 0.007 in minADE.